matthewmjm/blood-oath-relations-den01-seng-ft-062220/README.md

 * `Follower#life_motto`
   * returns a `String` that is the follower's life motto - DONE
 * `Follower#cults`
-  * returns an `Array` of this follower's cults
+  * returns an `Array` of this follower's cults - DONE
 * `Follower#join_cult`
-  * takes in an argument of a `Cult` instance and adds this follower to the cult's list of followers
+  * takes in an argument of a `Cult` instance and adds this follower to the cult's list of followers - DONE
 * `Follower.all`
   * returns an `Array` of all the followers - DONE
 * `Follower.of_a_certain_age`